 "The UCLA camp was good," Ryan adds.
 "I got a sense of the coaching - got to work with the coaches on the floor.
 I also got to play with some players [UCLA] signed.
 They showed me around and we talked."

 While neither of the Wright men will come forward in comparing the two Pac-10 powers, they both agree that similarities of location put the California schools high on their minds.

-"The two schools are way high because they are the nicest campuses I've seen so far," the son proclaims.
+"The two schools are way high because they are the nicest campuses I've seen so far," Ryan proclaimed.

 "The California weather is an advantage.
-Both campuses are nice," the father echoes.
+Both campuses are nice," Michael said.

 Ryan Wright has also visited the two Michigan schools, which brings the unofficial visit total thus far to four.
 He will travel to Las Vegas (Nev.) later this week to play with the Ontario Cyclones.
 Afterward he will return north of the border and play with his provincial team in the Junior National Championships.
 That will take him deep into August, and only then will the highly rated forward be able to resume his visits and recruiting ruminations.

-"I've got to visit all those places on my list before I do anything," the prospective student-athlete maintains.
+"I've got to visit all those places on my list before I do anything," Ryan said.
 "After that, I will go through all the things with the campus and players that I saw.
 My decision will be mostly based on the players.
 I want to play my first two years in college."

 The final summary question: what chance does Stanford have when Wright's school list is slashed at the end of the summer?

 "They have a really good chance.
-They have some forwards who graduated, which makes a great opportunity for me," the recruit relates.
+They have some forwards who graduated, which makes a great opportunity for me," Ryan said.